 Comment: This numeracy skills test book by Mark Patmore is possibly the most popular amongst prospective teachers.
 With a selection of written mental arithmetic questions and explanations of how to complete problems such as cumulative frequency curves, this book is useful but is no substitute for actually practising numeracy skills test questions in the real format of the exam like QTS Maths Tutor offers.
-We think the top spot is between Vali Nasser and Mr Patmore but our top pick is the numeracy skills test book we have put into number 1 spot as this is the most up to date and relevant to the current qts numeracy test.
+It must be noted that although this professional numeracy skill book is still useful it is now quite out dated and doesn’t contain the new question types that appear in the test.
+This could be said for most qts numeracy skills books as unless they are republished then they are quickly outdated.